tienson86/BTE-Platform/knowledge/architecture/ck_01_consulting_knowledge/00_INDEX.md

 ## Stop

+**CK-01 COMMERCIAL KNOWLEDGE V1 FINAL FROZEN.**

-CK-01D composes commercial consulting from matched units.
-Do not change Portal UI, PDF, or DOCX until a later sprint.
-Do not start CK-01E.
+Do not start UI, PDF, or DOCX rendering.
+Do not start CK-02.

 ---